RaspAP/raspap-docs/docs/minwrite.md

 While this is a noticable increase in RAM usage, it's still well within the margin for reliable operation of the OS.
 If you have a higher rate of RAM utilization on your device, or have limited available system memory to begin with, bear this in mind before proceeding.

+!!! note "Note"
-> :information_source: **Note**: Recall that we've disabled swap, so if the system runs out of physical memory (RAM) there is no partition available for the kernel to allocate virtual memory in its place.
+    Recall that we've disabled swap, so if the system runs out of physical memory (RAM) there is no partition available for the kernel to allocate virtual memory in its place.
 This will cause the kernel to throw an out of memory (OOM) error.
 Normally this causes the kernel to panic and stop functioning.

 ## File system metrics
 We can evaluate a **minwrite** configuration by using `iotop`, a utility that watches I/O usage information output by the Linux kernel.
 Install it like so: